 The password to access an email receipt is the first 4 letters of the last name and date of birth in YYYYMMDD format.
 For our test customer that would look like: arms19300805

 Once the password is entered your customer will be able to access the PDF receipt.
-The emailed receipt will look exactly what a customer could expect if they received the receipt by hand.
+The emailed receipt should look exactly like what a customer could expect to receive if they made a payment in person and had a receipt printed out.